isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

    }

-In a deployment with multiple Kea DHCP servers sharing a common lease storage, this hook library may be loaded by any or all of the servers.
+In a deployment with multiple Kea DHCP servers sharing a common lease storage, this hook library can be loaded by any or all of the servers.
 However, a server's response to a :isccmd:`stat-lease4-get` / :isccmd:`stat-lease6-get` command will only contain data for subnets known to that server.
 In other words, if a subnet does not appear in a server's